-In our view, the later iterations of the Guidance make it even clearer that the Scheme is available to all employers, regardless of whether they are considering redundancies.
-The latest Guidance says that the Scheme is designed to help employers whose operations have been severely affected by coronavirus to retain their employees.
+However, the latest Guidance says that the Scheme is designed to help employers whose operations have been severely affected by coronavirus to retain their employees.
 It goes on to say "However, all employers are eligible to claim under the scheme and the government recognises different businesses will face different impacts from coronavirus".
-Further, the Direction says that a furloughed employee is one who has been told to cease all work for 3 weeks or more "by reason of circumstances arising as a result of coronavirus or coronavirus disease".
+Further, the Second Direction says that a furloughed employee is one who has been told to cease all work for 3 weeks or more "by reason of circumstances arising as a result of coronavirus or coronavirus disease".
 We interpret this to mean that all employers who have been negatively affected by coronavirus can seek funding under the Scheme, regardless of whether they are at the stage of considering redundancies.